Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ###### Requires the smith building relevant to the mundane item type
 ###### Requires the Enchanter or Arcane building relevant to the magic item type
 ###### Requires a guild feat or establishment in the settlement to provide artisans
 Sometimes a character lacks the talent (or the patience) to craft an item by themselves.
 In these cases, they may use their downtime to contract others to construct the item for them.
-This downtime can be used to hire crafters for mundane or magical items, though nothing can be done if the settlement lacks a building to allow that type of crafting.
+This downtime can be used to hire crafters for mundane or magical items on your behalf.
 Hiring artisans incurs additional fees on top of the normal crafting costs.
 This functions the same as the [Crafting a Magic Item](#crafting-a-magic-item) and [Crafting a Mundane Item](crafting-a-mundane-item) downtimes, except you substitute the artisan's roll for your own when making progress towards the required total check result.